dixpac/dixpac.github.io/_posts/2016-07-17-monkey-patching-in-rails.markdown

 Why not?

-* If two libraries monkey-patch the same method, you won’t be able
+* If two libraries monkey-patch the same method, you won’t be able to tell.
-* to tell.
-* If there’s an error, it’ll look like the error happened inside String.
+* If there’s an error, it’ll look like the error happened inside String(*While technically true, it’s not that helpful*).
 * It’s harder to turn off your monkey patches.
 * If you, say, forgot to require 'string' before running this monkey patch, you’ll accidentally redefine `String` instead of patching it.